 - See Carving Contest Winners on Google Images

 - Check Out Hundreds of Free Pumpkin Carving Templates from The Pumpkin Lady

 - Get Inspired by 150 Creative Carving and No-Carving Pumpkin Ideas from DatingDivas

 - Still Unsure?
 Here Are Over 1,000 Creative Pumpkins on Pinterest

-You don't need to buy anything special to carve a great pumpkin, but you should be sure that you have good tools on hand to save time and frustration.
-Some good tools to have on hand include:
+You don't need to buy anything special to carve a great pumpkin, but ensuring that you have good tools on hand will save you time and frustration.
+Some useful carving implements include:

 - An ice cream scoop or a large, sturdy spoon for removing the seeds.

-- A large, sharp knife for the rough carving work, like cutting off the lid of the pumpkin.
+- A large, sharp knife for the rough carving work, like cutting off the lid off the pumpkin.

 - Smaller, sharp knives for detail carving.
 A boning knife, a paring knife, or a keyhole saw are good choices.